Looking for an eToro review that’s professional, technical and above all honest?

 EToro cost review

-The first thing to point out is the fact that eToro offers an unlimited demo platform, identical to the Live platform, with no time limit, in contrast to ZuluTrade and Ayondo where instead it lasts up to 30 or 21 days, respectively.
+The first thing to point out is the fact that eToro offers an unlimited demo platform (and the chance to get an eToro Bonus on the first deposit), identical to the Live platform, with no time limit, in contrast to ZuluTrade and Ayondo where instead it lasts up to 30 or 21 days, respectively.
 Definitely a plus for eToro.

 For those who want to invest real money, eToro has no extra cost, you pay no activation cost and no monthly costs.
 Note also the fact that eToro is now able to accept payments in various currencies, and not only dollars as it once was.
 Another step forward.